CraftAcademyLabs/coach-guides/weeks/week_6.md

 Mob Discussion sessions will be held every other day.

 - **Monday:**
   - [ ] Introduce the week lab - Thomas
-  - [ ] Design sprint led by team coach - ??
+  - [ ] Design sprint led by team coach - Magnus and Faraz
   - [ ] Afternoon: How to consume an API both in Rails and JS - Thomas (StarWars API)

 - **Tuesday:**
   - [ ] Morning: In depth Rails demo: Authentication & Authorization (Devise + Pundit) - Thomas
-  - [ ] Afternoon: Mobsession CI (Semaphore, mention Travis and CircleCI) - Magnus
+  - [ ] Afternoon: Mobsession CI (Semaphore, mention Travis and CircleCI) - Magnus ? (already done in week 5?)

 - **Wednesday:**
-  - [ ] OAuth demo (Facebook - very basic OAuth for web apps) - Oliver
+  - [ ] OAuth demo (Facebook - very basic OAuth for web apps) - Oliver (will use one of the teams codebase but prepare a boilerplate just in case)
-  - [ ] Advanced associations with ActiveRecord - Magnus
+  - [ ] Advanced associations with ActiveRecord - Magnus (same slide deck as part 1)

 - **Thursday:**
- - [ ] Morning: How to get paid (Stripe)  Part 1 - Thomas
+ - [ ] Morning: How to get paid (Stripe)  Part 1 - Thomas + Faraz (prepare these talks during week 5)
- - [ ] Afternoon: How to get paid (Stripe) Part 2 - Thomas
+ - [ ] Afternoon: How to get paid (Stripe) Part 2 - Thomas + Faraz

- - [ ] Introduction to Angular - Adress Book Challenge - Magnus (see week 7)
+ - [ ] Introduction to Angular - Adress Book Challenge - Magnus (see week 7) ? (or use React)

 - **Friday:**
  - [ ] Project Retro and UX/function review  (give feedback for the weekend) - All Coaches